 The courses are intended for anyone interested, beginner or intermediate, and range from the fourth grade all the way up to adults.
 The courses will be carried out in small classes of up to 8 people, following a modern, captivating, and extremely engaging teaching method.

-This course is a playful recreational training preparatory to classical or modern dance, designed specifically for children, who are stimulated and assisted through playful proposals, allowing space for the development of their potential.
+It is a playful preparatory activity for both classical or modern dance, designed for the needs of children, who are stimulated and assisted, leaving them space to develop their own potential, through playful proposals.

-Games and exercises related to rhythm, space and body perception are introduced in a visual language relevant to their age, to deepen the natural joy of movement, to increase awareness of oneself in relation the other classmates and to reinforce confidence in oneself and others.
+Games and exercises related to rhythm, space and bodily perception are proposed, in a visual language understandable at their age, in order to deepen the natural joy of movement, increase their experience of others and strengthen their self-confidence in themselves and towards others.

 Swing is divided into many styles and techniques: